 The Five Types of Difficult Customers

 Every difficult customer is unique, but there are a few archetypes that you can use to think about how you should respond.
 Each of these archetypes is based on the type of conflict style that the customer uses.

 The Competitive Customer speaks as though they know your business better than you do, and thinks that the perceived failure of service that they’re angry about is a personal slight against them.

 They’ll likely threaten to terminate their relationship with your company, and they’ll bring every piece of leverage that they can find to make sure that they get their way.
-This type of customer wants to be compensated for their troubles.
+This type of difficult customer wants to be compensated for their troubles.

 The Competitive Customer is probably a bit heated, but not overtly irate or verbally abusive- they’re interested in communicating their discontent so that they can get what they want.
 It’s important to keep in mind that the Competitive Customer feels that things should be done in a certain way, but isn’t too concerned with policy or logistics.
 They just want things done.

 The Combatant Customer

 The Combatant Customer is one that is likely to make a scene by raising their voice, using aggressive body language, and refusing to calm down and communicate clearly.

 There’s a good chance that this angry customer is having a bad day and taking out unrelated issues on your business.
 They’re too worked up to provide a cogent explanation of what went wrong and how they think it can be fixed.

 These kinds of unhappy customers are the hardest to deal with because they can be abusive.
 Even once they’ve calmed down, they’re typically defiant and difficult to communicate with because they’ve made up their mind: Your company is in the wrong.